Venemo/golay-fast/README.md

-# Fast golay encoder and decoder
+# Fast Golay encoder and decoder

 A fast encoder and decoder for the systematic Golay-24 code.